minio/spark-select/README.md

 ## Features
 S3 Select is supported with CSV, JSON and Parquet files using `minioSelectCSV`, `minioSelectJSON` and `minioSelectParquet` values to specify the data format.

+### Limitations
+- Spark CSV and JSON options such as nanValue, positiveInf, negativeInf, and options related to corrupt records (for example, failfast and dropmalformed mode) are not supported.
+- Using commas (,) within decimals is not supported.
+For example, 10,000 is not supported and 10000 is.
+- The following filters are not pushed down to Minio:
+  - Aggregate functions such as COUNT() and SUM().
+  - Filters that CAST() an attribute.
+For example, CAST(stringColumn as INT) = 1.
+  - Filters with an attribute that is an object or is complex.
+For example, intArray[1] = 1, objectColumn.objectNumber = 1.
+  - Filters for which the value is not a literal value.
+For example, intColumn1 = intColumn2
+  - Only Select [Supported Data Types](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-glacier-select-sql-reference-data-types.html) are supported with the documented limitations.

 ### HowTo
 Include this package in your Spark Applications using: